 13. Be adventurous

 Rather than a standard tour, think adventure, because many adventure tour agencies are geared to solo travelers.
-While many are for the 18-35 crowd, others are accustomed to welcoming older women.
+While many are for the 18-35 crowd, others welcome older women.
 You might be staying in a homestay, a tent or a refuge.
-It’ll be a bit rougher than a hotel, perhaps, and you may be sharing your space with lots of people you don’t know, but c’mon, where’s your spirit of adventure?
-I'd somehow rather share with an entire group than with just one other person, for some reason.
-In any event you’ll be paying the same as everyone else: no supplements.
+It’ll be a bit rougher than a hotel, perhaps, and you may be sharing a living space with lots of people you don’t know, but c’mon, where’s your spirit of adventure?
+I'd somehow rather share with an entire group than with just one other person.
+In any event you’ll be paying the same as everyone else: no accommodation supplement.
 Not much of anything, really.

 14. Hook up – but

 with solo travel tours

-Some companies specialize in solo travel but beware when you research.
+Some companies specialize in solo travel packages but beware when you research.
 Many are perfectly legitimate, but some may be aimed at singles who want to hook up with other singles, sort of half-travel half-dating game.
 So read the fine print.
 Make sure this is really a tour on which you as a solo female traveler will feel comfortable (as opposed to pressured to date or pair up with someone).
 If in doubt, choose a company for women only.
 Or call them to chat.

 15. Up, up, up

 Get an upgrade.
 If you want to stay in a hotel without paying for the entire room, make sure you join their advantage or loyalty program (before you travel!)
 If you’re new you can’t expect many privileges BUT you might get better treatment than the average traveler if you’re an ‘insider’.
 Even a small discount will help you swallow the bill pill.

 16. Look across the ocean

 You’d be surprised at how often other cultures do things differently.
 If you’re in the USA, look into British-based tours or cruises – and vice-versa.
 You won’t have to contend with a language barrier and each country emphasizes on different things so you might be pleasantly surprised.
 For example, I live in France but I often travel out of Switzerland next door because it can actually be cheaper.